 “No one pulls the cart before the horse”, therefore, “No one”, says Dr. Sam Amadi, former Chairman of the Nigerian Electricity Regulatory Commission, NERC, “effectively regulates a system that is inadequate.
 And one cannot create efficient market without products.
 The Nigerian power sector therefore is inefficient because it lacks capacity.
 Build capacity before regulation, and privatize when there is sufficiency, thereby creating conditions for effective and efficient regulation, but here the reverse is the case.
 It therefore should not be expected, based on this premise, that NERC should effectively regulate a sector that has no capacity, this is my point.”

-In a brief discussion with the publisher of Energy Window International a few days ago about the problems of the Nigerian power sector and the relevance of NERC, Dr. Sam Amadi in his characteristic urbanity stated that there was a disconnect from inception, disconnect he had referred to as “limiting factors” which he also explained to mean the politically-motivated step of citing most of the power stations away from the source of gas, or points from where gas could easily be accessible.
-Other limitations he outlined to include government’s failure to create conditions that enhance smooth and effective operation, a political economy that lacks effective and strategic modus operandi, and perhaps, exacerbated by quests for ethnic balancing.
+In a brief discussion with the publisher of Energy Window International on the problems and tragic nature of the Nigerian power sector, as well as the relevance of NERC, Dr. Sam Amadi in his characteristic urbanity stated that there was a disconnect from inception, disconnect he had referred to as “limiting factors” which he also explained to mean the politically-motivated step of citing most of the power stations away from the source of gas, or points from where gas could have been easily accessible, and of course the issue of engaging briefcase contractors and other financially incapacitated persons to take over the sector.
+Other limitations he outlined to include government’s failure to create conditions that enhance smooth and effective operation, a political economy that lacks effective and strategic modus operandi, exacerbated perhaps by quests for ethnic or religious balancing.

-He stated that stronger governance and regulation are essential to managing the inefficiency resulting from the chain link theory that defines the industry worldwide, “for Nigeria is not peculiar except the manner of thought and the lackadaisical attitude of those who manage the governance affairs.”
+He stated that stronger governance and proper policy regulation are essential to managing the inefficiency resulting from the chain link theory that defines the industry worldwide, “for Nigeria is not an exception, but the manner of thought and the lackadaisical attitude of those who manage the governance affairs made it peculiar.”

 According to him, the chain link theory presupposes that any repair or improvement on one link must also be effected in the other, weak perhaps, for under no circumstance should a weak link be left in isolation or unattended to, from generation and distribution through to transmission.
-“But I have not seen any innovative, strategic departure, a rethinking the model sort of” says Dr. Amadi, “to bring about positive change.”
+“But I have not seen any innovative, strategic departure, a rethinking the model of some sort” says Dr. Amadi, “to bring about positive change.”

 For an authority in NERC, the Nigerian electricity Market has not been able to move beyond the transition stage, a situation which has unavoidably left a huge task of finding a way out of the power sector dilemma in the hands of a commission whose duty of effective regulation only lies in the adequacy and availability of the products and services for which course it was established.